shakenfist/shakenfist/docs/developer_guide/api_reference/networks.md

     For a detailed reference on the state machine for networks, see the [developer documentation on object states](/developer_guide/state_machine/#networks).

+    For a detailed overview of how networks are constructed on the network node and hypervisors, see the [operator guide networking overview](/operator_guide/networking/overview).

 ## Network lifecycle